zitadel/zitadel/docs/docs/guides/saml/auth0.md

 - the definition how the request should be signed
 - which binding should be used to call ZITADEL

-All the information is filled out as an example, and to connect with any other environment you only have to change the used domain, for example "example.com" with "zitadel.ch".
+All the information is filled out as an example, and to connect with any other environment you only have to change the used domain, for example "example.com" with "zitadel.cloud".
-Lastly, upload the certificate used to sign the reponses, provided for you under the URL [https://accounts.zitadel.ch/saml/certificate](https://accounts.zitadel.ch/saml/certificate).
+Lastly, upload the certificate used to sign the reponses, provided for you under the URL [https://accounts.zitadel.cloud/saml/certificate](https://accounts.zitadel.cloud/saml/certificate).

 Then just press the button "Create" and the connection on Auth0 is configured.